- Total units 48 Units

 This major requires the completion of 48 units, which must consist of:

-42 units from completion of the following compulsory courses:
+18 units from the completion of the following compulsory courses: